-Concrete cracks for a number of reasons.
-Before going into further detail, first you must understand that there are two types of cracks that occur in concrete.
+Concrete cracks for several reasons.
+Before going into further detail, first, you must understand that two types of cracks occur in concrete.
 The first is a structural crack.
 This is caused by a faulty design, an issue caused during the construction process, overloading, or a poor foundation.
 These types of cracks lead to unsafe structures and should be repaired immediately.

-The second type of cracks are nonstructural cracks.
+The second type of crack is nonstructural crack.
 These are caused by issues with the materials used to make the concrete during the initial construction process.
 While they are not necessarily dangerous, they are unsightly.

 Too Much Water

 Water is an important element in the process of forming concrete, as it acts as a binding agent for all of the dry ingredients.
 However, it often is the case that there is too much water added to the mixture because it makes it easier to lay your concrete.
 This practice undermines the strength by making it too porous, so repairs are required often.

 If design and planning are not taken into serious account, then it can lead to serious issues in the concrete’s strength and integrity.
 One way is by overloading the concrete.
 Placing too much stress or weight on a section of concrete can lead to cracking and other issues that can weaken it.
 Another design flaw that might lead to cracks is electrical outlets and other items placed in the concrete.
 Because they are placed in the concrete, the concrete doesn’t seal properly which can allow moisture to penetrate and wreak havoc in the form of cracks.

 If there are issues in construction, this can lead to weak concrete.
 One of the most common weaknesses caused by poor construction is a “honeycomb,” or a rock pocket.
 These happen when the concrete doesn’t fill the spaces properly and can have very serious repercussions on the structural integrity.